 NFL rumors: Trey Lance 'annoyed' in Jimmy Garoppolo pay cut aftermath

-Report: Lance was 'annoyed' in aftermath of Jimmy G return originally appeared on NBC Sports Bayarea
+Report: Trey Lance 'annoyed' with Jimmy Garoppolo's return originally appeared on NBC Sports Boston

 It looks like there will be no shortage of storylines between first-year starter Trey Lance and veteran backup Jimmy Garoppolo heading into the 2022 NFL season.